knpuniversity/javascript/knpu/ep4-reactjs/object-rest-spread.md

 Babel documentation page.
 The feature we're "dreaming" about is called "object rest spread".
 It is *not* an official ECMAScript feature.
 But, it's currently a proposed, "draft" feature that's in a late stage.
-There's no promises, but that means it will *likely* become a real in a future ECMAScript version.
+There's no promises, but that means it will *likely* become a real feature in a future ECMAScript version.

-But, because the JS world is a bit nuts, you don't *need* to wait!
+And, because the JS world is a bit nuts, you don't *need* to wait!
 We can *teach* Babel how to understand this syntax.
 Copy the package name, find your terminal and run: